 Conventionally, a tenant pays rent, and landlords take care of taxes, insurance, and utilities of the building as in a gross lease.
 A net lease, however, will shift all or some of these responsibilities to the tenant.
 This includes upkeep, real estate tax, or insurance.

 So, if you are opting for a net lease, it would be either of three options below:

 Even though this may be the type of lease a tenant opts for, many landlords will still prefer that renters remit payments to them directly, and they, in turn, make the necessary payments in time like taxes.
-This usually is to ensure that such fees as property taxes are paid on time and in the proper amounts.
+This usually is to ensure that such fees as real estate taxes are paid on time and in the proper amounts.

 Making a determination over gross lease vs net lease is solely dependent on an individual’s rental needs.
 For some, a gross lease allows them to pay a flat fee, helping eliminate variable expenses.
-A net lease, on the other hand, allows one more control over issues like maintenance.
+A net lease, on the other hand, allows one more control over issues like maintaining the unit.
 The overall operational cost might end up being lower.
 It does, however, open a person to fluctuation in taxes and insurance costs, which they would be obligated to absorb.

-As a landlord, keeping both leases is beneficial as you are likely to have clients who want to rent your property(s) but have different needs.
+As a landlord, keeping both leases is beneficial as you are likely to have clients who want to rent your building but have different needs.
 Giving them options allows them to make an informed decision that is in line with their renting requirements.